SAP-archive/teched2020-DAT260/exercises/ex7/README.md

 **Create a GRAPH procedure, using the built-in Shortest_Path function.**

 ---
+The procedure below looks a similar to SQLScript procedures - the header describes input and output variables, followed by the actual code.
+The code below is a graph specific programming language called GRAPH.
+Instead of working with relational objects and operations like tables and SQL, GRAPH procedures operate on vertices and edges.
 The core of this procedure is the call of the built-in graph algorithm:

 `WeightedPath<BIGINT> p = Shortest_Path(:g, :v_start, :v_end, :i_direction);`

+where `g` is our graph, `v_start` and `v_end` are the start/end vertices of the path we are searching, and `i_direction` indicates the direction in which edges can be traversed (OUTGOING, INCOMING, or ANY).
+The result is assigned to a path object `p`.

 ```sql
 CREATE OR REPLACE PROCEDURE "DAT260"."GS_SPOO"(